-1. Enter the Display Settings interface, Configuration > Image > Display Settings.
+- 1. Enter the Display Settings interface, Configuration > Image > Display Settings. - 2.
+Select the Camera No.

-Figure 9-1 Display Settings of Day/Night Auto-Switch
+Figure 8-1 Display Settings of Day/Night Auto-Switch

-2. Set the image parameters of the camera.
+3. Set the image parameters of the camera.

 Note: In order to guarantee the image quality in different illumination, it provides two sets of parameters for users to configure.